Why You Don’t Want to Give a Recorded Statement to the Insurance Company After an Accident

 It is advisable that you get help from a lawyer if you plan on giving a statement to the insurance company.
 Why are recorded statements so dangerous to your accident claim?

 As an example, the insurance adjuster may ask you how fast was the other car going when it struck you.
-You may say the other car was going 55 mph, when in fact the accident reconstruction shows the other car was traveling 15 miles per hour.
-The can use this against you and say that you distorted or made up other facts of the accident.
+You may say the other vehicle was going 55 mph when in fact, the accident reconstruction shows the other car was traveling 25 miles per hour.

 How Can the Recorded Statement Hurt Me?

 Another example of how an insurance company can use your statement against you.
 Let’s say you were in a violent accident.
 You were rear-ended, or a car t-boned you.

 You didn’t see the other vehicle until after the accident.
 You have no idea how the accident occurred.
 You don’t know where the other driver came from or how he came to strike your car.